alex-baumann-ur/TCGADownloadHelp/README.md

 ### 3.3.
 Rename the downloaded files as case_id.file_suffix
 - As the filename consists of a suffix of 36 different characters as a unique id and is saved in a separate folder with another unique id of 36 characters, this script changes the suffix to the case id.
-- take merged manifest and sample sheet
+- The manifest and sample sheet are merged to map the case id to the unique file id.
-- rename downloaded files and put them in new folders for each analysis
+- The downloaded files are renamed and sorted in new folders for each analysis.

 ### 3.4.
 Analyze files
-- A Snakemake pipeline can be used to analyze all downloaded data
+- A Snakemake pipeline can be used to analyze all downloaded data.
+- The Snakemake pipeline is a template and is not ready to use for your